 The requirements of this article shall apply to all private properties in the City of Griffin.

-The requirements of this article shall apply to all signs on private property that are visible from a street or public right-of-way,.
-Except for those special event signs and devices authorized by Sec.
-1215 of this article, no sign shall be installed within a building in such a manner that is intentionally visible from a street or public right-of-way.
+The requirements of this article shall apply to all signs that are visible from a street, public right-of-way, or property in public ownership.